Protecting Lake Water Quality

 We work to protect the water quality of our lakes, beaches, and streams by:

-- Monitoring and sampling area lakes, rivers, and streams to evaluate sources of potential pollution from discharge points and run-off to lakes and rivers.
+- Monitoring and sampling water from area lakes, rivers, and streams to evaluate sources of potential pollution from discharge points and run-off from rain and melting snow.

-- Responding to reports of improper discharges going into the storm sewer or lake that have an unusual color or odor, and unusual floating objects in the water.
+- Responding to reports when people see things going into the storm sewer or lake that have an unusual color or odor, or they see unusual floating objects in the water.

-- Regulating over 165 permitted sites for discharges of non-storm water to lakes Mendota, Monona, and Wabesa.
+- Regulating over 165 permitted sites for discharges of non-storm water to lakes Mendota, Monona, and Waubesa.